EmbeddedNim/svd2nim/README.md

   WRTLOCK* {.bitsize:1.}: bool
 ```

-Note: as per SVD conventions, unused bits are named `RESERVED` and marked
+Note: as per CMSIS conventions, unused bits are named `RESERVED` and marked
 private.
 Note also the type definitions for each field:

 * Fields of 1-bit size are automatically cast to `bool`.